debr1sj/CS2-AdminPlus/README.md

 [![CounterStrikeSharp](https://img.shields.io/badge/CounterStrikeSharp-API-blue.svg)](https://github.com/roflmuffin/CounterStrikeSharp)

 > ⚠️ **Important Notice**: If you are using other admin plugins or AdminList plugins, conflicts may occur and cause errors.
 I am continuously updating the plugin and waiting for your bug reports.
-The first version will definitely have bugs, but they will be resolved over time.

-Advanced CounterStrikeSharp admin plugin with comprehensive features: ban/kick system, interactive HTML menus, voting system, fun commands, communication control, and reservation system.
+Advanced CounterStrikeSharp admin plugin with comprehensive features: ban/kick system, easy menu system, voting system, fun commands, communication control, and reservation system.
 No database required - file-based storage, easy setup.

 ## ✨ Features